greenonline/ATtiny_HVSP-ISP_stripboard/README.md

 - The location of the HVSP breakout sockets (for DigiSpark/DigiStump fuse resetting) has been changed - these connections are shown as red
 - The space for adding optional capacitors for debouncing SW1 and SW2 has been removed

 Note: The larger size of the 12x12 mm Omron buttons makes it rather difficult to fit a layout using them, on to a 65 x 145 mm stripboard.
-Hence, there are no *compressed* layouts for 12x12 mm Omron buttons
+Hence, the  *compressed* layouts for 12x12 mm Omron buttons are significantly different layouts.

 ### Using 12 V booster PCB
 #### 6x6 mm Omron with 12 V booster PCB